 We welcome you to study Yoga योग in our Gurukulam (teacher- disciple) program.

-We offer teacher training programs for both newcomers and experienced Yoga teachers, or for self-practice only.
-Our Yoga training programs include instruction in Kriya Yoga for personal use; and our teacher training programs include the following: 200 & 300 Hour Hatha Yoga, 850 Hour Yoga as Therapy and/or Ayurvedic Yoga .
+We offer both traditional Vedic and Himalayan yoga programs as well as western style yoga teacher training programs for both newcomers and experienced Yoga teachers, or for self-practice only.
+Our Yoga training programs include instruction in Kriya Yoga meditation for personal use; and our western style teacher training programs include the following: 200 & 300 Hour Hatha Yoga, 850 Hour Yoga as Therapy and/or Ayurvedic Yoga .
+The traditional Vedic and Himalayan yoga programs are customized to the individual student or practitioner’s needs and level and thought using the Gurukulam method of learning and practice.
+There are two routes to learn these programs: householder and brahmachari.

 Shri Shri Paramhamsa Yogananda, and lineage of ParamGurus – Jesus Christ, Mahavatar Babaji, Shri Lahiri Mahasaya, and Shri Swami Sriyukteswar brought Kriya Yoga to the western world in 1920.
 Kriya Yoga meditation is the royal (Raja Yoga) path for self-discovery and experiencing union with the creator and ultimate bliss.
 Find your true Self with Kriya Yoga.
 Learn Kriya Yoga meditation techniques, as well as the eight limbs of Yoga, which include Pranayama (breathing/lifeforce control), Dharana (concentration), Yoga postures (Asana) and overall philosophy of Yoga.
 Our Kriya Yoga program is available to anyone who is a truth seeker, no previous training is needed.